BitModern/test-quality-doc/docs/tests.md

-The Command Tool menu will appear as soon as you select a test or folder by clicking in the test selector box .
+The Command Menu will appear as soon as you select a test or folder by clicking in the test selector box .

 <div class="img-with-text">